Kardang Monastery: Modern story by monastery head Lama Paljor Larje

 The new temple has two floors.
-Each floors have one room.
+Each floor has one room.

 The ground floor is place for laymen.
 It has a number of very old statues and paintings.
-When a laymen enters to temple he sees three main statues on the front: Buddha Shakjamuni statue on the middle, Buddha Vajradhara on the left and Buddha Padmasambhava on the right.
-On the right side of the main the laymen may see the statues including the following:
+When a layman enters the temple he sees three main statues on the front: Buddha Shakjamuni statue on the middle, Buddha Vajradhara on the left and Buddha Padmasambhava on the right.
+To the right side of the main statues the laymen may see the statues of: